 You Can Get Married in Nature

-Instead of a big venue, eloping allows you to get married outdoors, with nature as your backdrop!
-For couples who love exploring outdoors, this can be a huge perk of eloping.
+One of my favorite pros about eloping is that instead of a big venue, eloping allows you the option to get married almost anywhere outdoors, with nature as your backdrop!
+For couples who love exploring, or hiking, this can be a huge perk of eloping.
 You can also choose from more destinations, as you won’t need to worry about catering to hundreds of guests.
+It's not uncommon for couples to elope in national parks, or even head off to a destination for their ceremony, and with the world as your oyster, the possibilities are limitless.

 Your Wedding Can be an Adventure

-One of the best things about eloping is that there are no rules – you can do anything you want!
+One of the best things about eloping is that there are no rules - you can do anything you want!
 And that means your wedding day can be an adventure, and you can plan anything that would make it the best day of your life.
-This can mean hiking, kayaking, paddleboarding, or even traveling to a new place together!
+This can mean hiking, kayaking, paddle boarding, or even traveling to a new place together.
+A lot of couples that choose to have a destination elopement, tend to include their honeymoon into their trip.
+Whether it's backpacking across Europe, or relaxing in paradise, eloping gives you the chance to cross some must-sees off your bucket list.

 A More Intimate Experience